Non-Financial Risk.

 The objective is not categorisation.
 It is structural clarity.

 Non-Financial Risk is not a compliance function.
-It is a stability function.
+It is a structural stability function.

 NFRisk exists to ensure that stability is designed, evidenced, and defensible — not assumed.